Concordium/concordium-misc-tools/kpi-tracker/README.md

 ### Installation and running

 Follow the steps to [install Grafana](https://grafana.com/docs/grafana/latest/setup-grafana/installation/) for your OS, which should also go through the steps required to run the installed service.

+Can also be run using docker with docker using

+`docker run -d -p 3000:3000 grafana/grafana-oss`

+which runs a grafana server on port `3000` in the background.

 ### Configuration